thoyeony/LeGO_3D_Face_Stylization/README.md

 - **Training Mesh Agnostic Encoder (MAGE)**: Encodes diverse mesh topologies into a topology-invariant latent space for stylization.

 ## DS & DT Checkpoints
-**Download Checkpoints**:
 - Download the pretrained DS checkpoint from the [model_epoch_0400.pth](https://drive.google.com/drive/folders/1II18BGnK65hY54ATc26LaSAOlReejqHk?usp=sharing) and place it in the `ckpt` directory.
 - Download the pretrained DT checkpoint folder from the [/styles](https://drive.google.com/drive/folders/1II18BGnK65hY54ATc26LaSAOlReejqHk?usp=sharing) and place it in the `ckpt` directory.

 ## Setup Instructions